Chow Mein vs Chop Suey: What Is the Difference? (updated 2023)

 On the other hand, chop suey comes served over rice and with a heaping ladle of sauce.
 The preparation and outcome of chop suey remain the same even though it utilizes different ingredients.

 Chow mein, however, can come with steamed noodles instead of fried, resulting in a softer and chewier noodles.

 With the ever-steady popularity of chow mein and chop suey in Chinese-American culture, these dishes are here to stay.
 Not only will you find them in restaurants, but also made by home cooks looking for a fast, cheap meal.

-The beauty of these dishes lies between the balance of the vegetables, meats, spices, and the carbohydrate of choice.
+The beauty of these dishes lies in the balance of the vegetables, meats, spices, and carbohydrates of choice.
 Their versatility also makes them popular.

 They both stand as ideal dishes to make when you want to clean out your fridge of meat or veggies.

 By learning the difference between the two, you can hopefully appreciate the complexities of Chinese-American cooking.Print

 Check out these great Chow Mein Recipes that have been shared on Pinterest.

 - Click on each link above to view the pin and recipe.

 - Obtain all the necessary ingredients to make the recipe.